alan-turing-institute/scivision/docs/scip/0003-roadmap.md

   - Support to researchers at the Turing and collaborators
   - Growing the catalog
       - Helping users to share their models and data through the catalog
-    - Targetting models for the following tasks in particular (not exclusively):
+      - Targetting models for the following tasks in particular (although not exclusively):
         - object tracking
         - super-resolution
         - shape analysis